ActivitySim/activitysim/docs/examples.rst

 Sub-models
 ^^^^^^^^^^

-The general design of the example_mtc model is presented below.
+The general design of the example_gondor model is presented below.
 Long-term choices that relate to the usual workplace/university/school for each worker and student, household car ownership, and the availability of free parking at workplaces are first.